-Quantitative Risk.
-Securities or other investments selected using quantitative methods may perform differently from the market as a whole.
+Quantitative Model Risk.
+Portfolio Funds or other investments selected using quantitative methods may perform differently from the market as a whole.
 There can be no assurance that these methodologies will enable the Fund to achieve its objective.

 Small-Cap and Mid-Cap Securities Risk.
-The Portfolio Funds may invest in securities of small-cap and mid-cap companies, which involves greater volatility than investing in larger and more established companies.
+Investments in securities of small-cap and mid-cap companies involve greater volatility than investing in larger and more established companies.
 Small-cap and mid-cap companies can be subject to more abrupt or erratic share price changes than larger, more established companies.
 Securities of these types of companies have limited market liquidity, and their prices may be more volatile.
 You should expect that the value of the Portfolio Fund's shares will be more volatile than a fund that invests exclusively in large-capitalization companies.